 These slaves were represented in European Art as figures who are often naked and crouching as enslavement.
 The galley slaves were used by the artists for the muscular nude bodies.
 Frans Post (1612-1680) and Albert Eckhous (1610-1665) were.
 Known as the early Dutch painters who depicted the harsh reality of the lives of the slaves.

-Another artist called Alexandre Dumas was the son of the slave who portraits his early life as a slave and wrote his famous work of “The Three Musketeers.”
+Another artist called Alexandre Dumas was the son of a slave who portrays his early life as a slave and wrote his famous work “The Three Musketeers.”
 An artist called Juan Pareja was also a painter who got liberated and freedom from enslavement and with the help of the proper training from his master he became a successful artist.

-The high-class Europeans portrait the black figures most often the children wearing a slave collar and such slave collar was made up of silver to show off their wealth and even expensive embroidered clothes were also portrayed.
-Such silver collars were worn by the slaves of the 17th and 18th century which was a portrait in contemporary paintings.
+The high-class Europeans portrayed the black figures most often the children wearing a slave collar and such slave collar was made up of silver to show off their wealth and even expensive embroidered clothes were also portrayed.
+Such silver collars were worn by the slaves of the 17th and 18th centuries which was a portrait in contemporary paintings.

-Chains, manacles, collars were all used for marking the slaves along with the names of their owners and sometimes even ponytails or top knots were done to mark the Turk slaves.
+Chains, manacles, and collars were all used for marking the slaves along with the names of their owners, and sometimes even ponytails or top knots were done to mark the Turk slaves.

-A broken chain was also portrayed in the paintings as a sign of the de slavement.
-The slave trade and its abolition has been portrayed in the visual representation in painting, print culture, photography and sculpture.
+A broken chain was also portrayed in the paintings as a sign of the de enslavement.
+The slave trade and its abolition has been portrayed in the visual representation in painting, print culture, photography, and sculpture.

-The abolition of slave trade was depicted in “Description of Slave Ship” (1789) and the medical photograph of ex-slave Gordon’s, “Scarred Back’ in (1863).
-A wide range of African people have been represented in the art of the ancient Egypt, Greece and Rome.
+The abolition of the slave trade was depicted in “Description of Slave Ship” (1789) and the medical photograph of ex-slave Gordon, “Scarred Back’ (1863).
+A wide range of African people has been represented in the art of ancient Egypt, Greece, and Rome.